THE SANITIZER EVAPORATIVE TOILET™

 - When you are ready to use the unit for the first time, plug the unit into the wall plug.
 The blower will begin running and should be left on continuously.
 The heater should be used sparingly and not at all until after the first 4-5 uses.

-- After the first six uses turn on the heater.
-Controls for the heater are at the front of the drawer: just pull out the drawer and follow the instructions.
-Set the heater to run for 10-15 minutes at 390F degrees.
+- Controls for the heater are at the front of the drawer: just pull out the drawer and follow the instructions.
+Set the heater to run for 4 minutes after each use.
+When ready to empty the solids, if they are not dry, run the unit for 10 minutes at 390F degrees.
 It will turn itself off.
 You can check the liquid by pulling the drawer part way out.

 - Do not use the toilet while the heater is running.

-- Run the heater for 10-15 minutes after every five or six uses.
-It is important not to run the heater once the liquid in the collecting pan is almost gone.
+- It is important not to run the heater once the liquid in the collecting pan is almost gone.
 If the heater runs while the pan is dry the finish on the magnetic induction plate will scorch and the plate will not work.

-- When the collecting pan is nearly full run the heater, no more than 10-15 minutes at a time at 390F degrees until the pan is almost dry, then allow the blower to finish the drying process and cool the collecting pan.
+- When the collecting pan is nearly full, allow the blower to finish the drying process.
 Then empty the pan into the trash.
 Take care not to overload the collecting pan with solids.

-- Note: the unit over a 24-hour period will evaporate liquids at the rate of about 4-5 uses per hour or 96-120 uses total if the heater is run for 10-15 minutes after every 5 uses.
-If used more at a given time and less at another time it will catch up on the drying process.
-Because the blower is venting out air non-stop there will be no odor buildup.
+- Because the blower is venting out air non-stop there will be no odor buildup.
 Allow the blower to keep operating even when emptying out the collecting pan, assuring that any and all moisture and odor is sucked out from the toilet.

 - The unit will use approximately three kilowatts of electricity daily.

 - In the event there is a loss of power the fan will stop operating.
-You should immediately remove the collecting pan to ensure there is no odor.
+You should immediately remove the collecting pan to ensure there is no odor and sprinkle kitty litter on top of the solids in such an event, so that any moisture and odor will be absorbed

 - Except when being used, the toilet seat and toilet lid should remain shut.

-- Turn the heater on to test it unless first pouring some water into the collecting pan.
-If you run the heating plate even for a few seconds while the collecting pan is dry you could ruin the heating plate.
+- turn the heater on to test it unless first pouring some water into the collecting pan .
+If you run the heating plate even for a few seconds while the collecting pan is dry you will ruin the heating plate.

 When the collecting pan is nearly full run the heater, no more than 10-15 minutes at a time, until the pan is almost dry.
 Let the blower finish the drying process and then cool the collecting pan and empty the pan into the trash.
 Do not overload the collecting pan with solids.
 Leave some room so that when you lift it out of the tray there is no danger of spillage.
 If you wish to clean the pan, simply wash with soap and water periodically after emptying.
 In the event you are in a hurry to dry what is in the collecting pan, run the heater several times but no more than 10 minutes at a time and only until the bottom of the pan is nearly but not quite dry.
 Turn off the heater and allow the blower to finish the drying process or simply sprinkle kitty litter on top of the solids.
 When you know the toilet will not be used for a few hours the blower will be drying the solids, and that may be the most convenient way to dry the waste matter sufficiently before disposing of it in the trash.